keedylab/rinfaire/README.md

 6. Perform additional network analyses as desired; see the [examples](examples/) directory.

-Please note that scripts in the 'work in progress' directory may not have been tested with the current code so should be used with caution.
+Please note that scripts in the `wip` (work in progress) directory may not have been tested with the current code so should be used with caution.

 ## License